Argelbargel/gitlab-branch-source-plugin/README.md

 GitLab) is allowed to do so, it will setup these webhooks automatically for you.

 When Jenkins is allowed to do so build results will be reported back to GitLab.
-You can choose wheter only the build result (success/failure) get reported or if Jenkins reports every stage defined in your pipeline.
+You can choose whether only the build result (success/failure) get reported or if Jenkins reports every stage defined in your pipeline.

 ## GitLab merge requests